Hagik station: Hagik Bridge

-Hagik Bridge is a bridge with a length of about 1,812m in the section between Incheon Interchange in Yonghyeon-dong, Michuhol-gu, Incheon on the 2nd Gyeongin Expressway and Hagik Junction in Hagik-dong, Michuhol-gu, Incheon.
+Hagik Bridge is a bridge with a length of about 1,812m in the section between Incheon Interchange in Yonghyeon-dong, Michuhol District, Incheon on the 2nd Gyeongin Expressway and Hagik Junction in Hagik-dong, Michuhol District, Incheon.

 Since this is the Yonghyeon-dong and Hagik-dong development district, other buildings and structures have not yet been built, and medical facilities, parking lots, and cultural facilities are planned to be built in the future.
 The closest road nearby is Dokbae-ro, which passes under the Hagik Bridge near the Hagik Junction.

 In 1914, it was incorporated into Bucheon-gun and named Hagik-ri by combining Nojeoksan and Jeun-ri.
 In 1940, it was transferred to Incheon-bu and renamed Hagikjeong, and in 1946 it was renamed Hagik-dong.
 In 1970, it was divided into Hagik 1 and 2 dong.
 The legal dong, Hagik-dong, consists of the administrative dong, Hagik 1 and 2 dongs.